michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 might not be useful so could be closed.

 I recommend that today and throughout your learning that you explore the Spyder GUI (graphical user interface), \
-i.e. close and move windows, push different buttons and menus, etc. Don't worry you won't break it.
+i.e. close and move windows, push different buttons and menus, etc. Don't worry, you won't break it.
 And you can always \
 put everything back to normal by going to Tools/Reset Spyder to factory defaults.
 For example, some people like to have \
 certain panes on or off, which can be done at View/Panes.